221014144/AYESHA-BEAUTY-CREATION/README.md

 221107630
 We will be making use of the application make the daily operations of the salon easier and efficient.
 The application will consist of different screens and optiooptions.

+221014144 the following is my pseudocode

+START
+prompt user for username and password get username and password check username and password with database if both match print welcome "username" else print 'REGISTER"

+open databases
+if database ==human resources
+display employee details

+else

+if database==customer
+display customer details

+else

+if database==finance
+display transaction history

+else
+ logout

+ end if

+ end